luoxigan/Year1_Sem1/SECP1513_Technology_And_Information_System/README.md

 Chapter 8: Cloud Computing<br>

 ### 💭 Reflection
+Assignment 1 - UTMDigital open day
-Attending the UTM Digital Open Day was a truly enriching experience.
-The event not only deepened my understanding of digital innovation but also gave me a fresh perspective on how technology can seamlessly integrate with and enhance university life.
-It made me realize that digital tools are more than just conveniences—they have the potential to transform how we learn, communicate, and engage within the campus community.
-This experience has inspired me to be more open to embracing technological advancements and to consider how they can shape the future of education.
+The UTM Digital Open Day was a valuable experience.
+It deepened my understanding of digital innovation and showed me how technology can enhance university life in meaningful ways.
+This event made me reflect on the important role technology plays in shaping learning and campus experiences, inspiring me to be more open to embracing digital change in education.